knimitz/windowmanager-service/doc/ApplicationGuide.md

 ### requestSurface(json_object *object)

 **args: `{ 'kKeyDrawingName': 'application name' }`**
 This method requests a surface with the label given from the *Window Manager*.
-It will return `0` for a successful surface request, and `-errno` on failure.
+It will return `surface id` a client application can use, and `-errno` on failure.
 Additionally, on the standard error, messages are logged to help debgging the issue.